Sodium–potassium alloy: Further alloys with low melting points

-Further alloys with low melting points are Cs77K23 at −37.5 C, Cs19Na at −30 C and Na2Rb23 at −5 C. The alloy consisting of 40.8 % caesium, 11.8 % sodium and 47.4 % potassium has a melting point of −79.4 C.
+Further alloys with low melting points are Cs77K23 at −37.5 C, Cs19Na at −30 C and Na2Rb23 at −5 C. The alloy consisting of 40.8% caesium, 11.8% sodium and 47.4% potassium has a melting point of −79.4 C.

 Usage

 A video of an ampoule of NaK being shaken.

 Coolant

 NaK has been used as the coolant in experimental fast neutron nuclear reactors.
 Unlike commercial plants, these are frequently shut down and defuelled.
-Use of lead or pure sodium, the other materials used in practical reactors, would require continual heating to maintain the coolant as a liquid.
+The use of lead or pure sodium, the other materials used in practical reactors, would require continual heating to maintain the coolant as a liquid.
 Use of NaK overcomes this.
-The Dounreay Fast Reactor is an example.
+The Dounreay Fast Reactor was an example; the NaK used in the reactor was destroyed in 2012.

-The first nuclear reactor in space, the United States' experimental SNAP-10A satellite, used NaK as coolant.
+The United States' experimental SNAP-10A satellite, which was the first nuclear reactor in space, used NaK as coolant.
 The NaK was circulated through the core and thermoelectric converters by a liquid metal direct current conduction-type pump.
 The satellite was launched in 1965, and as of 2022 is the only fission reactor power system launched into space by the United States.

 The Soviet RORSAT radar satellites were powered by a BES-5 reactor, which was cooled with NaK.
 In addition to the wide liquid temperature range, NaK has a very low vapor pressure, which is important in the vacuum of space.

 An unintended consequence of the usage as a coolant on orbiting satellites has been the creation of additional space debris.
 NaK coolant has leaked from a number of satellites, including Kosmos 1818 and Kosmos 1867.
 The coolant self-forms into droplets of sodium–potassium of up to several centimeters in size.
 These objects are space debris.

 The Danamics LMX Superleggera CPU cooler uses NaK to transport heat from the CPU to its cooling fins.